grease-xmr/grease/docs/legacy/introduction.md

 # Introduction

+_Note: This markdown version is retained for convenience, but may not be maintained in the future.
+The typst version (docs/introduction.typ) is the canonical version._

 Monero is, alongside cash, the world's most private [[1],[2],[3]] and, arguably the best currency in circulation, but the user _experience_ remains less than ideal.
 This comment is not necessarily aimed at user _interfaces_ -- for example, there are Monero wallets that are